Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Summary

 \section{Summary}

-We have used the symmetry properties of nonlocal quark bilinear operators under parity, time reversal and chiral or axial transformations to study the possible mixing among those operators.
-Below we summarize our findings.
+We have used the symmetry properties of nonlocal quark bilinear operators under parity, time reversal and chiral or axial transformations to study the possible mixing among these operators.
+Below, we summarize our findings.